Tool Kit for Parents: Tips for Understanding What You Read

-Researchers have thoroughly studied this problem for several decades.
-We now have a solid foundation and understanding of what is required for students to learn to read.
-In brief, studies reveal that adult monitoring and modeling of strategies is critical along with a program using techniques that are multisensory, systematic, and well structured.
+Researchers have thoroughly studied reading difficulties for several decades.
+We now have a solid foundation and understanding of what is required to help students comprehend what they read.
+In brief, studies reveal that adult monitoring and modeling of strategies is critical.
+Also critical: a program that uses techniques that are multisensory, systematic, and well structured.

-Reading comprehension is an issue that students must deal with throughout all of school.
+Reading comprehension is an issue that students must deal with throughout their schooling.
 Even as adults, we continue to need to adapt our reading strategies for various tasks.
-For example, let's say you want to learn a new computer program.
-You buy the software, read the manual, and follow the steps.
-However, much of the vocabulary may be new and you may need to ask for assistance in understanding some of the basic concepts.
-Eventually, you begin to get more comfortable with this particular writing style and you adjust to the patterns.
-As you do so, it begins to make more sense.
-Thus, throughout this learning adventure, you have been learning to read while you were also reading to learn.
+For example, suppose I want to learn a new computer program.
+I buy the software, read the manual, and follow the steps.
+However, much of the vocabulary is new and I may need to ask for assistance in understanding some of the basic concepts.
+Eventually, as I begin to get more comfortable with reading and understand this particular kind of writing, I also begin to adjust to the patterns and it makes more sense.
+Throughout this learning adventure, I have been learning to read while also reading to learn.

 Basic strategies and techniques

 When we read, our overall goal is to monitor our understanding and make sure that we are getting meaning from the printed page.
-This is comprehension monitoring, a process that is critical for students to develop.
-Many students often overlook this important process.
+This comprehension monitoring is a process that is critical for students to develop, and it is one which students often overlook.
 Encouraging your student to monitor understanding and use strategies while reading is a critical gift that will provide benefits throughout life.

 Multisensory strategies